ABOUT THE COURSES

 The primary objective of each course is to provide instruction at the level beyond that provided in the real estate pre-licensing course on topics deemed to be of special importance to licensees.
 Persons issued an original real estate license after completing the Broker Pre-licensing Course and passing the state real estate license examination are issued a broker license on “provisional” status.
-These “provisional” brokers are required to complete 90 hours of post-licensing education within 3 years of initial licensure in order to retain their licenses on active status.
-At least one of the three 30-hour post-licensing courses described below must be completed during each of the first three years after initial licensure to remain eligible for active status.
-A provisional broker may elect to take two or all three courses during the first year after licensure.
+These “provisional” brokers are required to complete 90 hours of post-licensing education within 18 months of initial licensure in order to retain their licenses on active status.

 Broker Relationships & Responsibilities (301)